kovidgoyal/calibre/manual/server.rst

 Change the path to :file:`calibre-wsgi-adapter.py` to wherever you saved it previously (make sure Apache has access to it).

-That's all, you will now be able to access the |app| Content Server under the /calibre URL in your apache server.
+That's all, you will now be able to access the calibre Content Server under the /calibre URL in your apache server.

 .. note:: For more help with using mod_wsgi in Apache, see `mod_wsgi <http://code.google.com/p/modwsgi/wiki/WhereToGetHelp>`_.